-- 5.1 Each occupier will have a separate agreement with the College on substantially the same terms - 5.2 This agreement takes effect as a Licence to Occupy and not as a student Licence.
-References to Licence to Occupy and Rent shall be read as references to Licence Agreement and Licence Fee. - 5.3 Where damage or loss occurs at the Accommodation and it is not possible for the College (acting reasonably) to ascertain who is at fault, to pay a fair and reasonable proportion of the cost of repairing the damage or reinstating the loss including a proportion of the £25 administration fee - 5.4 If the Student becomes the sole occupier of the accommodation, the College may require the Student to move to a room designated for single occupancy.
-Unless the College requires a sole occupier to move to a single room, then the Student may remain alone in the Accommodation at the same rent - 5.5 The College may introduce a second student to the Accommodation if it is in single occupancy and will use reasonable endeavours to give reasonable notice to the student in occupation of its intention to do so.
-Clause 4.3 applies to students wishing to leave shared accommodation, but refunds of Rent will only be given to students who have left a shared room when a replacement sharing student begins occupation - 5.6 The College shall not be obliged to relocate either student in the event that sharing students do not get on with each other, but will treat transfer requests sympathetically in such circumstances.
-Students in shared houses/flats have the same rights to terminate their licence to occupy as students in single rooms - 5.7 Students in shared houses/flats will show the utmost respect for the other occupier of the Accommodation and for their belongings.
+Each occupier will have a separate agreement with the College on substantially the same terms.

+This agreement takes effect as a licence to occupy and not as a student Licence.
+References to "licence to occupy" and "rent" shall be read as references to "licence agreement" and "licence fee".

+Where damage or loss occurs at the Accommodation and it is not possible for the College (acting reasonably) to ascertain who is at fault, to pay a fair and reasonable proportion of the cost of repairing the damage or reinstating the loss including a proportion of the £25 administration fee.

+If the Student becomes the sole occupier of the accommodation, the College may require the Student to move to a room designated for single occupancy.
+Unless the College requires a sole occupier to move to a single room, the Student may remain alone in the Accommodation at the same rent.

+The College may introduce a second student to the Accommodation if it is in single occupancy and will use reasonable endeavours to give reasonable notice to the student in occupation of its intention to do so.
+Clause 4.3 applies to students wishing to leave shared accommodation, but refunds of Rent will only be given to students who have left a shared room when a replacement sharing student begins occupation.

+The College shall not be obliged to relocate either student in the event that sharing students do not get on with each other, but will treat transfer requests sympathetically in such circumstances.
+Students in shared houses/flats have the same rights to terminate their licence to occupy as students in single rooms.

+Students in shared houses/flats will show the utmost respect for the other occupier of the Accommodation and for their belongings.
 The rights of the sharing students are equal and neither has precedence or preference over the other.

+G.12 Complaints Policy

+Students experiencing serious dissatisfaction with aspects of College life are advised to raise the matter with the appropriate College Officer:

+The relevant College Officer will seek to offer sympathetic advice and where possible will try to find a remedy or reconciliation.
+If an informal resolution is not appropriate or possible,

+If you have a concern about the organisation of your course or the Departmental or Faculty teaching you are receiving, you should first attempt to resolve the issue informally by raising it as follows:

+Undergraduate courses: with your Tutor, the organising Tutor, or any of the other people listed in B.1 above.
+He or she will be able to advise you as to whether the matter is the responsibility of the College or of your Faculty or Department, and as to how best to resolve the problem.
+If it is not possible to settle the matter in this way, you should arrange to see the Senior Tutor and provide him/her with details of the complaint and the remedy sought.

+Graduate courses: with your Supervisor or College Advisor.
+He or she will be able to advise you as to whether the matter is the responsibility of the College or of your Faculty or Department, and as to how best to resolve the problem.
+If it is not possible to settle the matter in this way, you should arrange to see the Tutor for Graduates and provide him/her with details of the complaint and the remedy sought.